SachinGowda1208/Web-tech/README.md

-# Web pages creating by Using HTML and CSS Extensions
+# Web pages created by Using HTML and CSS Extensions